 This is a few lesson plan ideas that you can use when learning about the Symphony Orchestra

-Arrange the students’ seats as if they were an orchestra.
-Place instrument name cards on the the students desks, or affix name stickers to individual students.
+You can arrange the classroom like an orchestra.
+Place the names of instruments on the the students desks, or affix name stickers to individual students.
 Allow students to be different instruments on different days.

 Have a class discussion about the similarities and differences between different musical groups.
 What do Rock Bands and Symphony Orchestras have in common?